Railing collapses at FedEx Field, causing fans to fall and narrowly miss Eagles’ Jalen Hurts

 The incident is the latest of many at FedEx Field this season.

 During the opener against the Los Angeles Chargers in September, a pipe burst in the stadium, creating a waterfall into the stands.
 Fans in a video that made the rounds on social media said it was sewage.
-The stadium’s official Twitter account claimed afterward that it was rainwater from a storage tank, and moved the affected fans to a suite for the remainder of the game.
+The stadium’s official Twitter account claimed afterward that it was rainwater from a storage tank and moved the affected fans to a suite for the rest of the game.

 During Washington’s Monday night win over the Seattle Seahawks in Week 12, the sprinklers inside a suite went off, prompting another statement from a team spokesperson who assured the water was not sewage.

-And for the early part of the season, the steam machine used during Washington’s player introductions created a thick cloud above the tunnel that made it difficult for players to navigate their way onto the field.
-The steam became a story unto itself, and again warranted input from a team spokesperson, who told the Washington Times that the overflow was due to humidity and that the team would make alterations to reduce the steam.
+And for the early part of the season, the steam machine used during Washington’s player introductions created a thick cloud above the tunnel that made it difficult for players to navigate their way to the field.
+The steam became a story unto itself and again warranted input from a team spokesperson, who told the Washington Times that the overflow was because of humidity and that the team would make alterations to reduce the steam.